 ferry 6

 If you’re new in Oslo, I highly recommend that you take the boat ride from Oslo port.
-It will show you the city from the waters and the colorful houses in the surrounding coasts and islands. city 8
+It will show you the city from the waters and the colorful houses in the surrounding coasts and islands.
+You can choose between the local transportation ferries, or the more fancy boats. city 8

 Am a Viking!